DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 Tip: Use the name of the necessary shape as a value of the **type** attribute inside the shape object, while [preparing a data set for loading into the diagram](common_guides/loading_data.md#preparingdatatoload).

-- the `"card"` type that is the default type of shapes in the "org chart" mode of Diagram.
+- the `"card"` type that is the default type of shapes in the org chart mode of Diagram.
 Each shape has a text and a colored header line.
 Shapes located on the same level have headers of identical color.

 <iframe src="https://snippet.dhtmlx.com/5ign6fyy?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="550"></iframe>